MacJediWizard/escrow-buddy-enhanced/README.md

 ## Support

-See the wiki for [Frequently Asked Questions](https://github.com/macadmins/escrow-buddy/wiki/FAQ) and [Troubleshooting](https://github.com/macadmins/escrow-buddy/wiki/Troubleshooting) resources.
+See the documentation for [Frequently Asked Questions](Documentation/TROUBLESHOOTING.md) and [Administrator Manual](Documentation/ADMINISTRATOR_MANUAL.md) resources.

-If you've read those pages and are still having problems, please search our [issues](https://github.com/macadmins/escrow-buddy/issues) (both open and closed) to see whether your issue has already been addressed there.
-If not, you can [open an issue](https://github.com/macadmins/escrow-buddy/issues/new?template=default.md).
+If you've read those pages and are still having problems, please search our [issues](https://github.com/MacJediWizard/escrow-buddy-enhanced/issues) (both open and closed) to see whether your issue has already been addressed there.
+If not, you can [open an issue](https://github.com/MacJediWizard/escrow-buddy-enhanced/issues/new).

 For a faster and more focused response, be sure to provide the following in your issue:

-- Log output (see [wiki](https://github.com/macadmins/escrow-buddy/wiki/FAQ#how-do-i-view-escrow-buddys-logs) for information on retrieving logs)
+- Log output (see [Troubleshooting Guide](Documentation/TROUBLESHOOTING.md) for information on retrieving logs)
 - macOS version you're deploying to
 - MDM (name and version) you're using
 - What troubleshooting steps you've already taken